nmnobre/Snapdragon-tools/README.md

 # snapdragon tools

-A set of tools to probe the cache system and dynamically scale the frequency of the Qualcomm Snapdragon 820 processor.
+A set of tools to probe the cache system and dynamically scale the frequency of the Qualcomm Snapdragon 820 processor on Android devices.

 ## Probing the cache hierarchy